-If you are requesting funds for a program other than the Fellowship and the Florida Space Research Program, please submit the following cover page along with your proposal
+If you are requesting funds for a program other than the Fellowship Programs, Florida Space Research Program, and Senior Design and NASA Competitions, please submit the following cover page along with your proposal

 unsolicited proposal cover page

 FSGC’s Fellowship Program is open only to graduate students enrolled for a Master’s or Ph.D program in a Florida university or college.
 The purpose of the fellowship program is to provide a prestigious instrument to reward and attract the best and brightest.
-We are discontinuing with the 3-year doctoral fellowships and the 2-year Masters Fellowship.
-Instaed, we are introducing anew program called the Dissertation and Thesis Improvement Fellowship
+The fellows have to be a US citizen.
+Permanent residents are not eligible.

 The purpose of our Higher Education programs is to provide opportunities for undergraduate students from throughout Florida to become actively involved in ongoing research programs.